ayushvhg/ayushvhg/README.md

  Steps:
   1. Upload an image of a plant for identification.
   2. Search for remedies by disease.
- Visual Guide:
+ Visual Guide: Add Figmabased UI wireframes for reference

- Future Enhancements Planned
+ Future Enhancements
  Realtime Identification: Integrate live camera detection for instant plant identification.
  Mobile App Development: Expand the application to smartphones.
  Enhanced Remedies: Incorporate a wider range of Ayurvedic treatments.